szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 Finally, they just got Series A funding, so they're going to be around for a while.

+---
 2. The tradeoffs of kubernetes and containerization

-This was my first time using kubernetes, never mind suddenly being in charge of it.
+This was my first time using kubernetes, never mind suddenly being in charge of it (!).

 Minikube is deceptively easy to set up and use for very basic testing.

+Kubernetes itself
-Kubernetes itself isn't even that hard to deploy if you know what needs to be configured, but I really didn't know any of that when I started.
+isn't even that hard to deploy if you know what needs to be configured, but I really didn't know any of that when I started.
 I ended up relying on a script that the Pachyderm guys wrote and just adapted that for our needs.

-Friends:
-- encapsulation is your friend
-- logging is your friend
-- versioning is your friend
+Things to remember for deploying in the cloud:
+- Encapsulation is your friend.
+It's so much easier when you have complete control of the environment, and there's no mystery about what packages are available or what the paths are.
+Scaling becomes relatively easy.
+Just split your data and run more jobs in parallel.

+- Logging is your friend.
+You won't be able to debug with print statements on a remote, headless machine.
+Some of my teammates didn't quite understand this until they actually did it.
+Good logging makes it trivially easy to figure out what went wrong.

+- Versioning is your friend.
+Kubernetes won't pull the container unless it knows it needs to, so you have to keep renaming your container if you want to test changes.
+It's kind of a pain, but it's simple enough to just make it part of the workflow.

-- having to rebuild the container and version it and push it up each time does a couple of things:
+- Having to rebuild the container and version it and push it up each time does a couple of things:
-a) testing is even more important
+a) Testing is even more important.
+It's a lot nicer if you can do enough testing that after a few bug fixes you're on version 4, rather than
+(as one of my early pipelines is) version 16.
-b) a little bit more annoying to push bug fixes/updates (especially without a CICD system to build and deploy the containers for you)
+b) It can be a little bit more annoying to push bug fixes/updates (especially without a CICD system to build and deploy the containers for you)

+____

 3. The learning curve (at least for me)